mandeepkaur86/portfolio-full-stack/README.md

--Showing the status of your repository using: git status -when we run run frontend we will use command --npm start -when we use backendend use command --nodemon
+-Showing the status of your repository using: git status -when we run run frontend we will use command --npm start -when we use backend use command --nodemon
 ## we have some install library
 1. npm i -g nodemon
 2. npx create-react-app storyapp-full-stack